openedx/edx-cookiecutters/cookiecutter-xblock/{{cookiecutter.repo_name}}/README.rst

 Use the locale directory to provide internationalized strings for your XBlock project.
-For more information on how to enable translations, visit the `Open edX XBlock tutorial on Internationalization <https://edx.readthedocs.org/projects/xblock-tutorial/en/latest/edx_platform/edx_lms.html>`_.
+For more information on how to enable translations, visit the `Adding Translated Strings to your XBlock <https://edx.readthedocs.io/projects/xblock/en/latest/xblock-tutorial/edx_platform/edx_lms.html#adding-translated-strings-to-your-xblock>`_.

-This cookiecutter template uses `django-statici18n <https://django-statici18n.readthedocs.io/en/latest/>`_
+This cookiecutter template uses `django-statici18n <https://django-statici18n.readthedocs.io/>`_
 to provide translations to static javascript using ``gettext``.

 The included Makefile contains targets for extracting, compiling and validating translatable strings.